peering-manager/peering-manager/docs/user-interface.md

 you can do everything in the user interface, some tasks, such as importing a batch of initial data, are more suitable for an API.

-A web interface to interact wth the API is under the `/api` location of your Peering Manager instance.
+A web interface to interact with the API is under the `/api` location of your Peering Manager instance.